numanair/deej/Docs/reassign MIDI via serial.md

 ![CoolTerm connect and send](https://github.com/numanair/deej/blob/stm32-logic-saving/Docs/Images/coolterm_connect+send.png)

 As soon as you send the string, the mixer will report back the new settings in the terminal.
-The stream of numbers will resume after a moment, but MIDI control should be uninterrupted even before that.
+After a small delay the settings are saved to the MIX5R Pro.

-If you are satisfied with the new settings you can close the serial terminal (CoolTerm).
+If you are satisfied with the new settings you may close the serial terminal (CoolTerm).
 If it asks to save it is safe to click no.